 How well does the Corsair HS55 SURROUND attenuate noise?

-Generally, the HS55 SURROUND is merely adequate at blocking outside sound.
-It generally falls in line with most other gaming headsets in this category.
+The HS55 SURROUND is generally merely adequate at blocking outside sound.
+It falls in line with most other gaming headsets in this category.
 Loud noises, such as a conversation in the same room or music playing over speakers, may still demand the attention of someone wearing the Corsair HS55 SURROUND.
-This is likely not helped by the uneven ear pad seal.
+The uneven ear pad seal likely does not help.

 How does the Corsair HS55 SURROUND sound?